glabular/Anytype.NET/README.md

 | Templates    | List • Get |
 | ⚠️ (Warning: experimental) Properties | List • Create • Delete • Get • Update |

+> [!IMPORTANT]
+> The Anytype desktop app must be running for the API to function.

 ---

 ## Contributing